Linda Reid: Personal life

-Reid lives in Richmond, British Columbia, with her husband and two children.
+Reid married her husband Sheldon Friesen in 1997; they have two children together.

-Reid supports a variety of causes in her riding and around the province.
-Reid was a supporter of the Nelson Road Interchange project which was completed in 2011.
-This new interchange reduces truck traffic and improves safety for farmers and their families.
-Reid advocated for the creation of an endowment fund for the Girl Guides of Canada to protect against changes in the property tax exemption status on their camp - Camp Olave.
+Reid is a longtime supporter and member of the Girl Guides of Canada; she advocated for the creation of an endowment fund for the Guides to protect against changes in the property tax exemption status on Camp Olave, a Guiding camp property on British Columbia's Sunshine Coast.

 In 2008, Reid was instrumental in the implementation of the Roots of Empathy program in BC.
 This program aims to reduce bullying by fostering empathy.
 Reid was the 2004–2005 chair of the Canada Northwest Fetal Alcohol Partnership, which aims to develop an inter provincial approach to preventing FASD.

 In January 2012, Reid traveled to New Mexico for the opening of their 50th legislative session.
 Reid's trip to New Mexico stemmed from a friendship agreement between the legislative assemblies of British Columbia and New Mexico.
 This friendship agreement allows for exchanges of information and traditions between the two.

 Reid is an avid supporter of Richmond's agricultural community.
 She frequents local farms and markets to purchase vegetables and fruits and encourages her constituents to do the same.
 Reid has advocated for better drainage in Richmond and for the Nelson Road Interchange project, both of which have had positive effects on the agricultural community.

 On March 9, 2012, Reid was announced as the winner of the Ethel Tibbits Award in the category of community, in recognition of her two decades of work as a political and community leader.
 The awards, known as the Ethels, are run by the Richmond Review newspaper.

 Reid continues to serve as an honorary co-chair of the Annual Women's Campaign School, which aims to get more women involved in the democratic process.
 Reid was the BC chair for the Canadian Guide Dogs for the Blind and a director of the Garden City Hospice Society.
 She has been active in the Richmond Chamber of Commerce, the Asia-Pacific Business Association, and the Canadian Council for Exceptional Children and the Family Court Committee of Richmond.
 She was a founding member of the Richmond Chinatown Lions Club and was chair of the British Columbia Youth Parliament board from 1986 to 1991.
 In 2012, the British Columbia Youth Parliament honoured Reid with the first ever award for Outstanding Leadership.